top of page

 Sonali (Alyy) Patel is a trailblazing LGBTQ+ activist, author, creative, and scholar, who has made Canadian history on several accounts.
 Alyy is best known for making monumental strides for Queer South Asian Women in North America—she is revolutionary in bringing this severely invisibilized community together.
 At age 22, Alyy solely founded the Queer South Asian Women’s Network—a thriving Canadian non-profit organization.
 As well, Alyy pioneered Canadian research on Queer South Asian Women’s issues in the diaspora.
 In 2020, Alyy made Canadian LGBTQ+ history as the first South Asian speaker at Pride Toronto’s Dyke March.
 In 2022, Alyy was the first LGBTQ+ South Asian speaker at the Ontario Government's Pride Flag Raising Ceremony.

-Alyy is a Toronto-born Gay, Indo-African Gujarati, Gender Fluid Woman, on a mission to foster inclusivity by influencing worldviews, bridging community gaps, and inspiring others to lead with love.
+Alyy is a Toronto-born Gay, Indo-African Gujarati, Gender Fluid Woman, on a mission to foster inclusivity by influencing worldviews, bridging communities, and inspiring others to lead with love.
 Alyy is currently pursuing her PhD in Sociology at the University of British Columbia.
 She has previously earned her Master of Arts from the University of Ottawa and honours Bachelor of Arts in Sociology & Sexual Diversity Studies from the University of Toronto.

 Don't Tell My Parents: Queer Diasporic Truths